WWE News: Big Show Looks Ripped As ‘Wrestlemania 33’ Approaches [Photo]

 “I’m 70 pounds lighter than I was six months ago,” he said.
 “I’m down to 396 pounds.
 I haven’t been this skinny since 1995.
 I’m the not-so-big Big Show!”

 For his part, Shaq has not been sitting quietly; the 44-year-old four-time NBA champion has posted several updates on his training for the big event.
-Despite his lack of wrestling background, Shaq brings mammoth size (7-foot-1, 320 pounds) that nearly equals Big Show (7-foot, 396 pounds).
+Despite his lack of wrestling background, Shaq brings mammoth size (7-foot-1, and 320 pounds) that nearly equals Big Show (7-foot, 396 pounds).

 RIVALRY